ajsmith607/memills/content/family-of-edward-hallock-mills/brookton/good-templars.md

 I have come to learn that there are multiple versions of the Bicentennial Book, and although I initially thought that they were merely formatted differently, I have also found significant differences in content among them.
 For reasons unknown to me, the reference above to the Good Templars only exists in the version published by the White Church Cabin Country Store.

 The misspellings of the names suggests they were transcribed from a handwritten document.
 For example, “L. B. Landon” is obviously S. B. Landon; an L and S in cursive are easily confused.
+A transcription error may also explain why this earlier lodge apparently had a higher lodge number than the later Templar lodges.
+(Lodges were numbered sequentially within each state, and when a lodge in a given area "went down" and was re-instituted, it was assigned a new number.)
 However, after searching through the Caroline History Room and consulting with Barbara Kone, I have yet to locate the original document.

-It is interesting to note the timing and overlapping membership between the Good Templars and another prominent temperance group in Mott’s Corners, the Sons of Temperance.
+It is interesting to note the timing and overlapping membership between the Good Templars and another prominent temperance group in Mott’s Corners, the Sons of Temperance, which may provide clues to how long the Good Templars Lodge #562 existed.
+As with the previous quote, the following quote is only found in the White Church Cabin Country Store edition of the Bicentennial Book:

 <figure>